 Step 1: Wash Face

-Again, with cleansers that won’t strip moisture off my skin.
+Again, with cleansers that won’t strip moisture off the skin.

 Step 2: Apply Sunblock (and stay out of direct sunlight as much as possible)

 I’m currently using Kanebo Allie Longkeep UV Gel that has SPF 50++++.
-I tend to go high with SPF these days to compensate for not putting on a generous amount.
+I tend to go high with SPF these days to compensate in case I fail to apply enough.

 My philosophy on sun protection has changed over the years.
 Now, I use something I’m comfortable wearing (preferably a sunblock labeled broad spectrum), that way I’m more likely to use it regularly.

 If your skin is extra dry, you can use moisturizer before sunblock.
 But most sunblocks are emollient enough for my oily skin so I usually skip putting moisturizer.
 Right now, I apply a niacinamide serum before sunblock.

 Some of the stuff below are answers to questions I got from facebook, twitter, and the comments section.

 I would stop a day or two if peeling and swelling gets really really bad.